 Student Loan Repayment Scams (and How to Avoid Them)

-The Education Finance Council (EFC) co-hosted a Twitter Chat with PHEAA (the Pennsylvania Higher Education Assistance Agency) earlier this week discussing federal student loan debt relief scams.
+The Education Finance Council (EFC) co-hosted a Twitter Chat with PHEAA (the Pennsylvania Higher Education Assistance Agency) discussing federal student loan debt relief scams.
 We've taken some time to round up the highlights to help students and families understand what these scams can look like, and more importantly, how to make sure to avoid them.

 Debt relief scams attempt to convince borrowers to pay for free repayment assistance services already provided by their federal loan servicer.
 These "scammers" operate under many different tactics, but the main goal is to effectively steal from borrowers under the guise of helping them make on-time payments or lowering their monthly payment.